-See section 102-C-3-51 for parking lot landscaping requirements.
+See section 102-C-8-19 of title 102-C for parking lot landscaping requirements.

 Sec.
 102-B-8-9.
 Parking for residential uses.

 - (1) If garages or carports are converted to living area, then the off-street parking requirements must be met elsewhere on the lot. - (2) Commercial vehicles, licensed by the State, buses and recreational vehicles shall not be allowed to park overnight on the street in any residential district. - (3) Commercial vehicles may be kept on properties that allow residential uses as follows: - (a) When such vehicle is parked or stored within a fully enclosed structure that meets all other criteria of the zoning district. - (b) When such vehicle is engaged in loading or unloading.